ni/nilrt/README.md

 to other hosts on your local network.
 You may need to configure your firewall to permit Python to access port 8080.
 Otherwise, the server will only be accessible locally on address localhost:8080.

+5. (Optional/Advanced) Build a bootable recovery disk by running the following commands:

+        bitbake minimal-nilrt-image
+        bitbake restore-mode-image
+        ../scripts/buildRecoveryISO.sh -r restore-mode-image

+    **NOTE** You must build everything in packagegroup-ni-coreimagerepo (step 3) and build a feed (optional step 4) to build images.

+    **NOTE** By default, National Instruments software is pulled from a feed hosted on ni.com.
+You can redirect to a mirror by setting IPK_NI_SUBFEED_URI to any URI supported by opkg in your org.conf, site.conf, or auto.conf.

+    The resulting root file system images for the minimal NILRT run-mode and recovery disk are located at the following paths:

+        tmp-glibc/deploy/images/$MACHINE/minimal-nilrt-image-$MACHINE.tar.bz2
+        tmp-glibc/deploy/images/$MACHINE/restore-mode-image-$MACHINE.cpio.gz

+    The bootable ISO recovery disk, which you can install onto a USB memory stick or burn to a CD, is located at the following path:

+        tmp-glibc/deploy/images/$MACHINE/restore-mode-image-$MACHINE.iso

+    Run the following command to install the bootable ISO recovery image onto a USB memory stick at /dev/disk/by-id/XXX, where XXX is the appropriate device node for your hardware:

+        sudo dd if=tmp-glibc/deploy/images/$MACHINE/restore-mode-image-$MACHINE.iso of=/dev/disk/by-id/XXX bs=1M

+    **WARNING** Setting 'of' to the wrong device will permanently destroy data and potentially leave your system unbootable. *Use at your own risk!!!*

+    Boot your NI Linux Real-Time compatible hardware from the recovery disk and follow on-screen instructions to perform a factory reset.

 ---